- The Best Grain Free Dog Food

 Why Is Grain Free Dog Food Better for Your Dog?

-There are a few reasons why more and more owners are choosing to feed their dog a grain-free diet, regardless of whether their furry friend is actually allergic.
+There are various reasons why more and more pet owners are opting for grain-free nutrition, regardless of whether their furry friend is actually allergic to grains, including:

 Generally speaking, grain-free dog foods have a higher protein content than their grain-containing counterparts.
+Typically, zero-grain recipes contain plenty of meat protein (and you always want animal protein first!), including whole meat, poultry and fish, which is great news for both growing and adult dogs.
 For active and working dogs, a diet rich in protein is the pathway to lean muscles and good energy levels.

 - Natural ingredients